nualagr/dargan-health-foods/TESTING.md

 <br>

-Alternatively, visitors can access site products by choosing one of the Departmental Titles, and their desired Category choice from those displayed on the Main Navbar.
+Alternatively, visitors can access site products by choosing one of the departmental titles, and their desired 'Category' choice from those displayed on the main Navbar.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-latest-products-desktop-device.png "Screenshot of the main navbar on a desktop device.")

 <br>

-These options are contained within the dropdown menu, accessed using the Hamburger icon on mobile devices.
+These options are contained within the dropdown menu, accessed using the Hamburger icon, on mobile devices.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-main-menu-submenu-expanded-mobile-device.png "Screenshot of the hamburger icon menu when expanded on a mobile device.")